 17. Submerged Mountains

-Sometimes, on the way to a goal, we encounter people and scenes we never expected, and are quickly convinced that we have done the right thing and chosen the right path.
+Sometimes, on the way to a goal, we encounter people and scenes we never expected, and we become convinced that we have chosen the right path.

 Aomi, heading for Cape Horn, had reached the southernmost part of Patagonia.